 With the support of highly experienced trainers, you will develop a tailored job application including job application emails, cover letters and resumes.

-Workplace meetings are an integral part of any work environment and are often an essential mechanism to achieving business outcomes.
-This subject specifically focuses on developing skills to organise and participate effectively in business meetings.
+Workplace meetings and presentations are an integral part of any work environment and are often an essential mechanism to achieving business outcomes.
+This subject specifically focuses on developing skills to organise and participate effectively in business meetings, plan and deliver presentations.

 Professional Workplace Writing